Preserving Paradise, On Earth Day and Everyday

 “Planting trees improves soil and the land’s capacity to adapt to climate change,” says Professor Rosalea Hamilton, Chairperson for the Caribbean Philanthropic Alliance.
 “It also provides sustainable livelihoods for many in need.”

-The tree planting in Jamaica’s mountains is part of a widespread passion project for which Sandals has collaborated with several organizations to add 1 million trees across 14 Caribbean islands by this summer.
+The tree planting in Jamaica’s mountains is part of a widespread passion project for which Sandals has collaborated with several organisations to add 1 million trees across 14 Caribbean islands by this summer.

 In The Bahamas, teams from Sandals are replenishing hundreds of native plants to protect the islands from coastal flooding and erosion, and in Antigua, they’re working to replace invasive plants from the Wallings Nature Reserve with trees that consistently bear fruit.
 On a hill above the 1,680-acre reserve, they’re also building an overlook so school children and Sandals guests can see for themselves why the work is so important.